 The Council's Annual Accounts for 2021/22 have been prepared on a going concern basis.
 The concept of a going concern assumes that the Council's functions and services will continue in operational existence for the foreseeable future.
 The provisions in respect of going concern reporting requirements reflect the economic and statutory environment in which local authorities operate.
 The provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their annual accounts on a going concern basis of accounting.
-In accordance with the CIPFA Code of Local Government Accounting (2021/22), the Council is required to prepare its annual accounts on a going concern basis of services or function to another entity.
+In accordance with the CIPFA Code of Local Government Accounting (2021/22), the Council is required to prepare its annual accounts on a going concern basis unless informed by the relevant national body of the intention for dissolution without transfer of services or function to another entity.
 The accounts are prepared on the assumption that the Council will continue in operational existence for the foreseeable future.